Awards and Contests

 - Leave 1" margins on all sides, and number the pages.

 - Write your paper with no help from your teacher, parents, or anyone else.
-Use only your own ideas about the books, and put those ideas in your own words.
+Use only your own ideas about the book, and put those ideas in your own words.

 - Enclose all direct quotations in quotation marks and cite page numbers in your text for those quotations.